BinSquare/envmap/README.md

 ## Security Model

-- Secrets never touch disk during normal operation
+- Secrets never touch disk during normal operation. (unless you choose local)
 - `set --prompt` and `set --file` avoid shell history
 - Values masked by default in `env` and `get` output
 - `export` outputs to stdout only, no file writing